gtsteffaniak/filebrowser/README.md

 FileBrowser Quantum is a fork of the file browser open-source project with the following changes:

-  1. ✅ Indexes files efficiently.
-(See [indexing Wiki](https://github.com/gtsteffaniak/filebrowser/wiki/Indexing) for more info.)
+  1. ✅ Indexes files (See [indexing Wiki](https://github.com/gtsteffaniak/filebrowser/wiki/Indexing) for more info.)
      - Real-time search results as you type
      - Search supports file/folder sizes and many file type filters.
      - Enhanced interactive results that show file/folder sizes.
-  2. ✅ Revamped and simplified GUI navbar and sidebar menu.
+  2. ✅ Revamped UI
      - Additional compact view mode as well as refreshed view mode styles.
      - Many graphical and user experience improvements.
      - right-click context menu